DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-how-pupils-learn-making-it-stick/autumn-week-2-ect-evidence.md

 ## Regular purposeful practice of what has previously been taught can help consolidate material and help pupils remember what they have learned

 When something has been learned, it has been transferred into the long-term memory and is stored in schemata and can therefore be recalled when needed.
-For example, when you first learned that new sentences start with a capital letter you added this new fact to your schema on ‘writing’, ‘reading’ and ‘grammar’.
+For example, when you first learned that new sentences start with a capital letter you added this new fact to your schema on 'writing', 'reading' and 'grammar'.
 After you learned this new fact, your teacher probably got you to practise writing sentences.
 They almost certainly prompted you to retrieve this rule from your long-term memory when you made errors, through feedback or correction, and you understood why you were being asked to practise further.
 Since then you have regularly practised writing many sentences using capital letters. it is now second nature and seeing a sentence without a capital letter at the start jars!
 Through regular, purposeful practice you consolidated a piece of new learning.

 Not all new material is something which you can (or should) practise as often as capital letters but if you want your pupils to really remember something which they have learned, they will need to practise it over time.
 In contrast to the passive study techniques mentioned above, doing something active when reviewing previously taught material – for example practice testing – has been shown to help consolidate material and help pupils remember what they have learned: